cloudmesh/classes/docs/source/hw2.rst

    update to github and opened a webpage to check.
-When he get access to his repository on github.com via a web browser, he found that Contact Info was missing so he added the info in the `README.rst` file online using a web browser and the his description showed wih the new Contact Info.
+When he get access to his repository on github.com via a web browser, he found that Contact Info was missing so he added the info in the `README.rst` file online using a web browser and his description showed with the new Contact Info.
 He returned to his local repository and updated his repository because he wanted to sync the changes that he made on github.com.
 His next task was adding `new_feature.py` and `bug.py` in a separate branch, not in master because he